Coding Style Guide

 3. Use the style guide.

-Prefer fewer lines for better human readability.
-Dense code that fits within the line-width limits is easier to scan than code spread across many lines.
+Prefer fewer lines for a single thought.
+Dense code that fits within the line-width limits is easier to scan than the same logic spread across many lines.
 This applies to both C++ and Python.

 • Group related short declarations on one line when natural, e.g. double x, y;.